rrthomas/mit/HACKING.md

 ## Testing

 ASAN (Address Sanitizer) is recommended for finding various classes of bug.
 See `.travis.yml` for sample settings to configure GCC to use ASAN.
-Note the use of `PY_LOG_ENV` to set `LD_PRELOAD` for the tests.
-This avoids `LD_PRELOAD` being set generally, which can cause problems.
+Note the use of `PY_LOG_ENV` to set `LD_PRELOAD` and `PYTHONMALLOC` for the tests.
+This avoids needing to set these variables globally.

 ## Making a release